Hoppa till innehållet

 Estimated costs, effects on key ratios and dilution

-The estimated aggregated annual costs of between SEK 2.2-2.3 million correspond to approximately 1.5 per cent of the group’s total employee costs for the financial year 2024.
-Thus, the costs for the Share Savings Program 2025 are expected to have a marginal effect on the group’s key ratios.
+The estimated annual costs of between SEK 1.1-2.4 million correspond to approximately 0.8-1.8 per cent of the group’s total employee costs for the financial year 2025.
+Thus, the costs for the Share Savings Program 2026 are expected to have a marginal effect on the group’s key ratios.

 The proposed delivery arrangements below will not give rise to an increased number of shares in Eolus and, accordingly, no dilutive effect in terms of shares issued will occur for existing shareholders.